Soka Gakkai International

 Despite this, I felt a strong determination to prove my capability, and I chanted to overcome everyone's objections.
 My prayer was realized when I was transferred.

 For the past three years, I have met every monthly target.
 I received several awards as the best telesales agent, including the Super Achiever Award for 2004.
 I attribute all these to my faith in the Gohonzon and deep conviction in my Buddha nature.
-I faced every challenge with courage and won.
+I faced every challenge with courage and won. related article Committed to Justice by Alvin Sykes, USA Civil rights activist, Alvin Sykes says his practice and study of Buddhism strengthened his determination to fight for justice and deepened his belief in the power of dialogue.

 Then, in October 2005, I was hospitalized with stomach pains.
 The doctor could not determine the cause even after exploratory surgery.
 Nevertheless, I was relieved that it was not a relapse of cancer.
 I was on medical leave for a month, but my sales result was still above the monthly target.